Advice: "How do I feel again?"

 In the amount of context you provided I hear someone struggling to justify the relationship.
 It sounds like you’re judging yourself for even believing things could have worked out in the first place and you want someone else to tell you conclusively whether they could have or if the ending was inevitable.
 The questions we avoid are the ones that chain us.
 Thats whats causing the sinking feeling.

 Our brains trick us into thinking that conclusivity will relieve us somehow.
-As if determining the rights and wrongs of two imperfect people who interacted can retroactively lift pain and that we must scan our memories for cause and effect in order to identify any possible truth that may expose an even more painful reality.
-Often we become so preoccupied trying to determine how we’re supposed to feel that we don’t sit with how we actually feel.
+As if determining the rights and wrongs of two imperfect people can retroactively lift pain, and that we must scan our memories for cause and effect in order to identify any possible truth that may expose an even more painful reality.
+Often, we become so preoccupied trying to determine how we’re supposed to feel that we don’t sit with how we actually feel.
 The human mind seeks two things automatically: safety and shortcuts.
 We should forgive ourselves for razing the surface of our memories when what we really need to do is dive deep into how they made us feel.

 Forgive yourself for participating in the most natural human instinct of forming a romantic bond to another person and don’t pity yourself for the resulting disappointment.
 It is heartbreaking that your parent’s relationship had made you even less likely to marry another person and that when you did, it didn’t work out.
 But keep in mind what I often say about the difference between compassion and self pity.
 The latter is immobilizing.
 It is not extra sad for you then it is for every other person whose heart gets broken.
 You are brave for the attempt and you are capable of trying again.
 Your formative years exposed you to the ways people can fail each other and you still offered the best you could to another person.
 That’s not foolishness, that’s a hope and intention every person should move with.
 Neither love nor hope is a finite resource.